Army Soldier-athlete makes Olympic debut in Bobsleigh

-Spc.
-Frank Del Duca makes his Olympic debut in 2-man bobsleigh, Monday, January 14, 2022.
-Del Duca will compete alongside fellow Soldier-athlete Spc.
-Hakeem Abdul-Saboor.
-(Courtesy Photo Jimmy Reed / IBSF)
+Army Specialist Frank Del Duca, of Bethel, Maine, will make his Olympic debut piloting one of two 2-man bobsleds for Team USA on Monday, February 14, 2022.
+Del Duca, an Infantry Soldier assigned to the U.S. Army World Class Athlete Program, will compete alongside fellow WCAP Soldier-athlete Hakeem Abdul-Saboor.

+"It means the world to me to be able to do both," said Del Duca.
+"I can just hope to do my best as both a Soldier and an athlete."

+Del Duca's rise through the U.S. National team has been faster than many, making his debut as a pusher in 2015 before becoming a pilot two years later.
+Since then, he has been competing on the North America Cup level.

 |Date Taken: